 - Finally, study the Brexit Readiness Checklist if your company is based in Ireland.
 This checklist highlights some of the key actions that businesses can take to get ready for the changes Brexit will bring about in relation to customs, product compliance ad supply chain amongst others.
 The checklist also includes links to the relevant agencies who can provide the necessary guidance and support for your business.

 - If your business is based in Northern Ireland you can access key actions via UK Gov Transition Site and register for the Trader Support Service.
 If you move goods between Great Britain and Northern Ireland the Trader Support Service will guide you through any changes due to the implementation of the Northern Ireland Protocol.
-Read more here
+For more on customs

 Make sure you are clear about how the EU Settlement Scheme affects you, your business and your employees.
 Our Guide to People tells you all you need to know.
 You will also find details on the post-Brexit immigration scheme, salary caps, what’s changing in 2021 and more.